 Newark's Cherise Gary, AKA Uniiqu3, is one of the most vibrant voices in Jersey Club—and that's not just due to her totally ass-rattling productions and remixes, but also the way she reps her homies to the very core of their bed squeaks.
 The spontaneous, no-rules ethos of crews like the Brick Bandits and now-international stars like DJ Sliink shines brightly on this hour-long mixtape for The Wire, dredging up a plethora of party-geared rhythms and IDs from out of the heart of the city that she loves.—David Garber

 Should you ever find yourself on deck for a mix on Gilles Petersons' famed Worldwide Family Mixtape, you'll know it's time to get out a magnifying glass and look deep into your record crate.
 For a mid-year edition of the series, UK breakout duo Bicep put their house-flexing guns on hold for a way-too brief half-hour of afrobeat and shimmering disco.
-It's a mix that focuses especially on the glorious rhythms that came out of 70s Africa, running through two excellent Soundway releases from Ghanaian legends—Kiki Gyan and The Ogyatanaa Show Band—before moving into some Nu Yorcian Soul and wrapping things up with Jimmy Hyacinthe's 1979 hit, "Yatchiminou."—David Garber
+It's a mix as tasteful as it is mature, running your mind through some Roy Ayers, a remix from disco don Kon, and Dayme Aroecna (on Peterson's own Brownswood Recordings), before wrapping things up with the modern-blues of St. Germain.—David Garber

 In her article on this THUMP mix by Tzechar, our very own Michelle Lhooq praises the Australia-based K-pop remixers' ability to draw unexpected musical connections between their globe-trotting source material.
 "When a track by Shanghai/Tokyo footwork duo SLV segues into Azealia Banks' 'Heavy Metal and Reflective,' it sounds like a revelation," she writes.
 "This mix is about more than just bangers.
 It's about uncovering the secret musical lineage shared by underground dance music from both sides of the world."
 This sense of cross-connection is stark and powerful from the start, when a track from Kenji Kawai's Ghost in the Shell soundtrack rides right into an industrial classic by Throbbing Gristle—it's quite an entrance, and things only end up getting more interesting from there.—Alexander Iadarola